- The simple negotiation tactic brought 195 countries to consensus

 - The 12th Principalists are refocusing attention on what is needed structurally and culturally in the wider organization for Agile to succeed

-- Business Model Generation is a handbook for visionaries, game changers, and challengers striving to defy outmoded business models and design tomorrow’s enterprises
+- Business Model Generation is a handbook for visionaries, game changers, and challengers striving to defy outmoded business models and design tomorrow’s enterprises — UPDATE — see also the Lean-Case video workshop: Excel is an investor trust and deal killer!
+How to model your business without it

 - Blue Ocean Strategy shifts the focus from competition to creating uncontested market space to make the competition irrelevant